ovant/codal-microbit-nrf5sdk/README.md

 A repo containing the files that CODAL requires of the nRF5SDK for our BLE implementation.

+This is a fork of the [original from Micro:bit](https://github.com/microbit-foundation/codal-microbit-nrf5sdk).
+It uses the S140 SoftDevice (instead of the S113) and has the SDK files related to the scanning module.

 ***THIS IS NOT A MIRROR OF THE Nordic SDK.
 It will probably be missing many files.
 We are intentionally keeping this lean.***

 ## Modifying this library - Currently broken see [issue #3](https://github.com/microbit-foundation/codal-microbit-nrf5sdk/issues/3)